EEN421/EEN421.github.io/_posts/2023-08-02-Peeling-the-KQL-Potato.md

 - Improve the end result display
 - Understand the different layers of complexity for future query improvements

-# Problem:
-This query started out as a quick and dirty way to grab your daily average ingest, but as we’re about to learn, **_there’s more than one way to peel this KQL potato!_**
+&#128161;Let’s break down the first iteration of this query and then discuss how we can clean it up and make it more efficient.
+This started out as a quick n' dirty way to grab your daily average ingest, but as we’re about to learn, **_there’s more than one way to peel this KQL potato!_**

-&#128161;Let’s break down the first iteration of this query and then discuss how we can clean it up and make it more efficient!

 ```sql
 1.	search *                     //<-- Query Everything